-This gallery located next to the Castle displays work by local and visiting painters, printmakers, silversmiths, sculptors and ceramicists.
+This gallery is located next to the Inverness Castle.
+Castle Gallery displays works by local and visiting painters, printmakers, silversmiths, sculptors and ceramicists.

 Culloden Moor Visitor Centre

-Situated on the very site of the last battle to be fought on British soil, the Visitor Centre displays the clothing and weapons of the Highland clansmen and the Hanoverian redcoats who defeated Prince Charles Edward Stuart’s rebels here in April 1746.
+Culloden Moor Visitor Centre is situated on the very site of the last battle to be fought on British soil.
+The Visitor Centre displays the clothing and weapons of the Highland clansmen and the Hanoverian redcoats who defeated Prince Charles Edward Stuart’s rebels here in April 1746.

 Cruises on the spooky loch in search of the elusive monster are offered by several companies based around Inverness.
-Jacobite Cruises offers five different itineraries.
+Jacobite Cruises offers several itineraries.

 Nessieland is a lot of fun for small children as well as parents and love birds.
 You can learn more about the wider significance and impact of the loch, both historically and geologically.

 Inverness stands on the Moray Firth, which has one of the largest populations of bottlenose dolphins in British waters.
-Also harbour porpoises and seals.
+Here you can also find harbour porpoises and seals.

-Urquhart Castle is one of Scotland’s most spectacular medieval ruins, with tumbledown walls and the tower of Loch Ness standing on a promontory jutting into the loch.
+Urquhart Castle is one of Scotland’s most spectacular medieval ruins.
+Enjoy the tumbledown walls and the tower of Loch Ness standing on a promontory jutting into the loch.

-Built in 1769, this impregnable fortress is still the home of one of Scotland’s kilted battalions and houses the Regimental Museum of the Queen’s Own Highlanders.
+Fort George was built in 1769.
+This impregnable fortress is still the home of one of Scotland’s kilted battalions and houses the Regimental Museum of the Queen’s Own Highlanders.